-The Housing is Infrastructure Act.
-We applaed the bold investment this legislation would make in our nation's housing stock and its commitment to easing barriers to the development of multifamily housing.
+• The Housing is Infrastructure Act.
 Recognizing that the most significant impediments are often imposed by state and local governments, the bill incentivizes localities to remove or reduce burdensome regulations, shorten entitlement processes and reduce barriers by providing new federal funding through competitive grants.
 The bill's \$10 billion Community Development Block Grant (CDBG) set-aside program is of particular benefit to help jurisdictions streamline and eliminate structural barriers to housing including increasing zoned capacity, eliminating off-street parking requirements, and eliminating or reducing impact fees.
 These and similar efforts by Congress are needed to incentivize localities to overhaul antiquated and counterproductive measures that deter or slow the construction of multifamily rental housing nationwide, making it increasingly unaffordable.

-4 National Multifamily Housing Council and National Association of Home Builders, "Regulation: Over 30 Percent of the Cost of a Multifamily Development", June 2018.
+3 National Multifamily Housing Council and National Association of Home Builders, "Regulation: Over 30 Percent of the Cost of a Multifamily Development", June 2018.

-5 National Apartment Association, Hoyt Advisory Services, Dinn Focused Marketing, Inc. and Eigen 10 Advisors, LLC "US Barriers to Apartment Construction Index," May 2019.
+4 National Apartment Association, Hoyt Advisory Services, Dinn Focused Marketing, Inc. and Eigen 10 Advisors, LLC "US Barriers to Apartment Construction Index," May 2019.

 - The Housing Supply and Affordability Act.
 This bipartisan bill establishes a new grant program "to support the development and implementation of comprehensive plans to expand the supply and affordability of housing, reduce barriers to new housing development, and avoid the displacement of current residents."
 The bill also provides technical assistance to help communities effectively form and implement housing reforms. - The Yes In My Backyard (YIMBY) Act.
-This bipartisan bill passed the House last Congress and would require Community Development Block Grant (CDBG) recipients to be more transparent as to their efforts, or lack of efforts, to adopt specific pro-affordability housing policies.
+This bipartisan bill was reintroduced in both the House and the Senate earlier this month and passed the House last Congress.
+The legislation would require Community Development Block Grant (CDBG) recipients to be more transparent as to their efforts, or lack of efforts, to adopt specific pro-affordability housing policies.
 The housing affordability challenge is national in scope and requires an active role by the federal government in the pursuit of solutions. - The Build More Housing Near Transit Act.
 This bill leverages federal dollars to support housing development by minimally adjusting the evaluation criteria for the Federal Transit Administration Fixed Guideway Capital Investment Grants program to include a housing feasibility assessment.
 This analysis would help to identify and acknowledge local land use policies serving to deter new development. - The Better Planning and Land-Use for Accessible Neighborhoods (PLAN) Act.
 This bill would foster alignment of transportation, housing and economic development strategies in a way that promotes new housing production, affordability and better land use practices.

-From a broader perspective, as Congress moves forward on infrastructure initiatives, NMHC and NAA believe that we have the opportunity and ability to promote investment in housing while advancing traditional infrastructure initiatives including a surface transportation reauthorization, water infrastructure, broadband deployment and regulatory relief.
-There are key policies that can enable the public and private sectors to work collaboratively and increase the likelihood of producing viable solutions to meet our housing affordability housing challenges, including:
+In addition, there are other key policies that can enable the public and private sectors to work collaboratively and increase the likelihood of producing viable solutions to meet our housing affordability housing challenges, including: